KernFerm/Tetris/README.md

 ( oh if it doesnt install pygame `OPEN`up command prompt `pip install pygame` click enter)

-use the `install.bat` to install the requirements
+use the `requirements install.bat` to install the requirements

 if you do not have pet python ,

-use the `pythoninstaller.bat` to install python 3.11.6 ( when installing python make sure to click `ADD TO PATH`) "if you already have python you dont need to install it"
+use the `python3.11 installer.bat` to install python 3.11.6
+ ( when installing python make sure to click `ADD TO PATH`) "if you already have python you dont need to install it"